meta-ultra/app-router/README.md

 ## 👪 Family Members

-- `@meta-ultra/app-router` provides the core functionalities and React components to allow for App Router structuring.(status: v1.0.0)
+- `@meta-ultra/app-router` provides the core functionalities and React components to allow for App Router structuring.(status: v1.1.0)
-- `@meta-ultra/app-router-route-handlers` provides route handlers like feats.(status: v0.1.0)
 - `@meta-ultra/app-router-auth` gives an out of box authentication and authorization solution which can work alone or integrate with `@meta-ultra/app-router` perfectly.(status: v0.2.1)
-- `@meta-ultra/app-router-cli` sets up the router configuration according the structure of your app folder automatically.(status: v0.5.3)
+- `@meta-ultra/app-router-cli` sets up the router configuration according the structure of your app folder automatically.(status: v1.0.0)
 - `@meta-ultra/app-router-webpack-plugin` allows for integrating `@meta-ultra/app-router-cli` with Webpack.(status: in the plan)
 - `@meta-ultra/app-router-rollup-plugin`allows for integrating `@meta-ultra/app-router-cli` with Rollup or Vite.(status: in the plan)